Explore debt relief programs and other options so you can find the fastest, easiest way to get out of debt.

 - Voluntary vehicle surrender

 The first three of those options won’t hurt your credit, but the last will.
-It’s basically equivalent to repossession.
+It’s equivalent to repossession.

 Payday loan debt relief